radsungura/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. checks for alphabetic character.
 5. prints the sign of a number.
 6. computes the absolute value of an integer
+7. prints the last digit of a number.